baguirre2651/Maps/README.md

 # Maps

-Creating a visualization of restaurant ratings using concepts of machine learning (K- means clustering) in Unsupervised Learning through the Yelp academic dataset.
+Creating a visualization of restaurant ratings using concepts of machine learning (K- means clustering) Unsupervised Learning through the Yelp academic dataset.

 Segements Berkeley into regions, where each region is shaded by the predicted rating of the closest restaurant (yellow is 5 stars, blue is 1 star).
 Specifically, the visualization is constructed in a Voronoi diagram.